Team-Parashuram/Scroll-Hub/README.md

 ✅ User authentication and authorization

 ---

-## 🛠 Upcoming Features
+# 🛠 Upcoming Features

-# Video Management Platform
+## Video Management Platform

-## 1. Image Features
+### 1. Image Features

-### Video Reporting System
+#### Video Reporting System
 - Auto-delete a post receiving more than 5 reports.

+---

-## 2. Professional Media Editor
+### 2. Professional Media Editor

-### Compress Image
+#### Compress Image
 - Compress JPG, PNG, SVG, and GIFs while saving space and maintaining quality.

-### Resize Image
+#### Resize Image
 - Resize JPG, PNG, SVG, and GIF images by defining dimensions in percent or pixels.

-### Crop Image
+#### Crop Image
 - Crop JPG, PNG, or GIFs with ease.
 - Use pixel-defined rectangles or a visual editor.

-### Upscale Image
+#### Upscale Image
 - Enhance image resolution and quality.

-### Blur Image
+#### Blur Image
 - Apply a blur effect to images.

-### Rotate Image
+#### Rotate Image
 - Rotate images with precision.

-### Photo Editor
+#### Photo Editor
 - Edit photos with various tools.

-### Convert from JPG
+#### Convert from JPG
 - Convert JPG images to other formats.

 ---

-## 3. Engagement Features
+### 3. Engagement Features
 - Like system (❤️) for user interaction.
 - Commenting system for discussions on posts.

 ---

-## 4. Content Categorization & Discovery
+### 4. Content Categorization & Discovery
 - Tags for videos based on topics.
 - Smart algorithm curating personalized feeds based on interests.
 - Tracking user watch history to refine recommendations.
 - Users can manually select preferred content categories.

 ---

-## 5. User Interaction & Profiles
+### 5. User Interaction & Profiles
 - View uploads from specific users.
 - Profile management: Edit your profile and explore others.
 - Search functionality to find users easily.

 ---

-## 6. Cross-Platform Experience
+### 6. Cross-Platform Experience
 - Mobile application development for seamless accessibility.

 ---

+### 7. Video Call Feature
+- Make video calls.

+---

-## 7. Integrations
+### 8. Integrations
 - Integration with **5Chan** (another project).

+---

+### 9. Chat Features
+- Real-time chat system.

+---

+### 10. Go-Based Microservice
+- Integrate a web scraper to fetch and display social media news on a dedicated page.

+---

+### 11. Live Streaming Video
+- Use WebRTC for real-time video streaming.

 ---